sreuland/soroban-example-dapp/README.md

 Install Dependencies
 --------------------
-1. `rustc` >= 1.71.0 with the `wasm32-unknown-unknown` target installed.
+1. `rustc` >= 1.74.0 with the `wasm32-unknown-unknown` target installed.
 See https://soroban.stellar.org/docs/getting-started/setup#install-rust .
 If you have already a lower version, the easiest way to upgrade is to uninstall (`rustup self uninstall`) and install it again.
-2. `soroban-cli`.
-See https://soroban.stellar.org/docs/getting-started/setup#install-the-soroban-cli, but instead of `cargo install soroban-cli`, run `cargo install_soroban`.
-This is an alias set up in [.cargo/config.toml](./.cargo/config.toml), which pins the local soroban-cli to a specific version.
+2. `soroban-cli` will be installed to a local hidden directory of project folder as part of setup performed later, there is an alias set up in [.cargo/config.toml](./.cargo/config.toml), which pins the local soroban-cli to a specific version.
 If you add `./target/bin/` [to your PATH](https://linuxize.com/post/how-to-add-directory-to-path-in-linux/), then you'll automatically use this version of `soroban-cli` when you're in this directory.
 3. If you want to run everything locally: `docker` (you can run both Standalone and Futurenet backends with it)
 4. Node.js v18
 5. [Freighter Wallet](https://www.freighter.app/) ≥[v5.0.2](https://github.com/stellar/freighter/releases/tag/2.9.1).
 Or from the Firefox / Chrome extension store.
 Once installed, enable "Experimental Mode" in the settings (gear icon).